prebox/cirbuf/README.md

-# cirbuf - Circular Buffer Package for Go
+# Circular Buffer Package for Go
 The cirbuf package is a generic implementation of a circular buffer in Go.
 ## Features
 * Supports any single data type through the use of generics.